How to deploy a Next.js application to a custom server (DigitalOcean, Linode, …) using Bitbucket Pipelines

 Create the Pipelines file

 Bitbucket Pipelines allow you to run commands in a fresh docker image that already contains your code every time you push a commit to a certain branch.
-We will use this to do a few things:
+We’ll use it to build our Next.js application and then push it to the server via rsync.

 Create a file called